dipech/dipech.github.io/resources/data/blog/systems-fundamentals/text.md

 When we talk about availability we use a term "Nines".
 If system is available 99% of all time then we says that the system has two nines availability.

-High availability means 5+ nines.
+High Availability (HA) means 5+ nines.
 For instance lets calc unavailability in seconds per year for typical nines:
 - 2 nines = 99% = ~90 hours per year.
 - 3 nines = 99.9% = ~9 hours per year.
 - 4 nines = 99.99% = ~1 hour per year.